-I am a Lecturer in History of Science at the University of Kent, in the School of History‘s Centre for the History of the Sciences.
+On 3 August 2020 I took up the post of Principal Curator of Science at National Museums Scotland.
 I can also be found on Twitter @beckyfh and @email@example.com on Mastodon.
-From 2012-2017 I blogged at The H Word blog, part of the Guardian Science Blog network.
+From 2012-2017 I blogged at The H Word, part of the former Guardian Science Blog network.

 After an undergraduate degree in History and MA in Seventeenth Century Studies at the University of Durham, I worked at UCL Library and Special Collections and at London Metropolitan Archives.
 I completed my PhD in the history of science at Imperial College London in 2004 and went on to postdoctoral research in the Institute of Geography at the University of Edinburgh.

-From 2008 to 2013 I was Curator of History of Science and Technology at the National Maritime Museum and the Royal Observatory, Greenwich (now Royal Museums Greenwich).
+From 2013-2020 I was Senior Lecturer in History of Science at the University of Kent, in the School of History‘s Centre for the History of the Sciences.
+Before that (2008-2013), I was Curator of History of Science and Technology at the National Maritime Museum and the Royal Observatory, Greenwich (now Royal Museums Greenwich).
 My research and publications have focused mainly on scientific institutions, scientific biography and the relationship between science and the public in 18th- and 19th-century Britain.
 Between 2010 and 2015 I was one of the Co-Investigators on the AHRC-funded NMM/University of Cambridge project on the history of the Board of Longitude.
 I was Principal Investigator on the Leverhulme-funded project Metropolitan Science: Places, Objects and Cultures of Practice and Knowledge in London, 1600-1800 (April 2017-July 2020).

 I published Recreating Newton: Newtonian Biography and the Making of Nineteenth-Century History of Science in 2007 and the co-authored Finding Longitude with Richard Dunn in 2014.
 For details of my other publications, see the Publications tab.